Russel88/RCon3D/README.md

     ## 5 FourSpecies24h_xan_Array.R     xan  3012     5  24h
     ## 6 FourSpecies24h_xan_Array.R     xan  3508     6  24h

+The naming argument is optional but can be used to look through the names of the images and add corresponding variables Here it looks for "24h" in the image name, and makes a variable called Time.
+This is of course only useful when there are several images with different metadata.
+(Eg. Time=c("12h","24h"))

 Plot quantification

     p <- ggplot(data=myq,aes(x=Layer,y=Count,colour=Channel,group=Channel)) +